thubamamba/SocialHub-MSc-Assignment/documentation/Pseudocode.md

 ## Summary

-This pseudocode documentation covers the complete functionality of each page and API endpoint in the SynCNet social media platform, demonstrating the following:
+This pseudocode documentation covers the complete functionality of each page and API endpoint in the SynCNet social media platform, demonstrating broadly the following key features:

 - **User authentication and authorization**
 - **Content creation and management**